ARSAlperen/Crash-Course-in-Python/Object_Oriented_Programming.md

   ***Methods are functions that are part of the class.***

+__Classes and Instances__
+- Classes define the behavior of all instances of a specific class.

+- Each variable of a specific class is an instance or object.

+- Objects can have attributes, which store information about the object.

+- You can make objects do work by calling their methods.

+- The first parameter of the methods (self) represents the current instance.

+- Methods are just like functions, but they can only be used through a class.

   ## Basic Functions

   ### dir() function to get all attributes and methods of an object